armintalaie/SquareUp/README.md

 ###### Step 1: Authorizing Circle

-- easily authorize Circle with a few clicks to enroll
+- easily authorize Circle with a few clicks to enrol